smarota17/JobTracker/README.md

 We also used Vaadin's "Building Modern Web Applications with Spring Boot and Vaadin" [tutorial](https://vaadin.com/docs/latest/tutorial/overview) as a basic foundation for JobTracker.
 The source code can be found [here](https://github.com/vaadin/flow-crm-tutorial).
 The starter was modified to fit our purposes and needs.

-## Features
+## Functionality and Features

+This project is a refactoring of the [WolfTrack](https://github.com/Himanshuu-Gupta/WolfTrack) project from 2021, which uses Python as it's codebase.
+Besides changing the code structure from Python to Java, we have added several additional functionalities.

+### Old Functionality

+### New Functionality

+### Features
+* Add, edit, and delete application information to/from the system.
+* Search for applications by filtering by job application attributes or by searching by name.
-* Send reminder emails for upcoming dealines.
+* Send reminder emails for upcoming deadlines.
+* Dashboard displaying applications by priority.
-* APIs from supported platforms:  Google careers, Indeed and Linkedin.
+* Search for more jobs using APIs from supported platforms: CareerOneStop and Linkedin.
-* Dashboard for notifying upcoming deadlines
-* Filtering applications on searching page
+* Filter applications on the "Application Search" page by keywords.
-* Personal application page lists current applications, and has past applications/priority/date as filters
-* Personal application page enables users to create/edit/delete an application and compare salaries among applications.

 ## Installation